 Consumer credit laws protect consumers from unfair credit practices and provide guidelines for the credit industry.
-A common form of consumer credit is a credit card account issued by a financial institution.

 Your state attorney general may provide services relating to child support, consumer protection and criminal prosecution.
 To find out what your state offers, visit the website for your state attorney general’s office.